DPDK/dpdk/doc/guides/nics/enic.rst

 - IPV4, IPV6 and TCP RSS hashing
 - Scattered Rx
 - MTU update
-- SR-IOV on UCS managed servers connected to Fabric Interconnects.
+- SR-IOV on UCS managed servers connected to Fabric Interconnects
 - Flow API

 Known bugs and unsupported features in this release